 I liken it to an HR department; they provide guidelines and guidance around hiring, firing, compensation, promotions and the like, but then it’s the employee’s manager who relies on the guidelines as well as their own experience and personal interactions with the employee to make informed decisions and implement change.

-TH: In a data quality initiative, who in your opinion defines what data quality means?
+SZ:: In a data quality initiative, who in your opinion defines what data quality means?
 If I think about an organization that has 15 different data siloes and multiple disconnected departments, is there someone at the C-level who helps define what data quality really means beyond the basics like address standardization, phone number standardization, etc.?
 Where do you think that definition has to come from, considering that need for data consolidation?

 GF: Is it a copout to say “It depends on the organization?”
 That’s the normal consultant answer, but the truth is that it does depend on the data governance program in place, especially if it’s at the organizational level.
 If a data governance committee is tackling something like customer engagement that would affect the entire enterprise, they’re likely making a collective decision – with different stakeholders from different sides of the business all with a seat at the table.